PierreGode/Linux-Active-Directory-join-script/README.md

 1. After reboot I cant log in at all.
 "This is problably caused by failed SSH-allow configuration, make sure to have correct users in the configuration or disable SSH-allow when running the script"

 2. I rebooted the computer but i till can not login with the AD user!   "did you wait 3 to 5 min for AD to sync?
-Login with your local account and execute in terminal " sudo sssd service restart   and the try to see if you can see the user by executing id youADusername, if you can see the user then it works.
+Login with your local account and execute in terminal " sudo sssd service restart   and the try to see if you can see the user by executing id yourADusername, if you can see the user then it works. if you have set up with an group then you can execute: id yourADusername | grep -i LINUXCOMPUTERsudoers (the groupname or hostname depending on you setup)

-3. Damn i got the wrong hostname and its not a computerobject in AD   "Login with local admin and change your hostname to this files so it matches computerobject in AD /etc/sudoers.d/sudoes (if configured)    /etc/ssh/login.group.allowed (if configured)   /etc/hostname  /etc/hosts then run sudo realm leave domain.domain reboot and rejoin executing realm join -v -U ADdamin domain.com reboot and wait 5 min before login
+3. Damn i got the wrong hostname and its not a computerobject in AD   "Login with local admin and change your hostname to this files so it matches computerobject in AD /etc/sudoers.d/sudoes (if configured)    /etc/ssh/login.group.allowed (if configured)   /etc/hostname  /etc/hosts then run sudo realm leave domain.com reboot and rejoin running the script again, the script will not override files if they have been configured before. reboot and wait 5 min before login

 If you have issues with slow replies from the domain controller i have added lines to nsswitch an sssd to prevent hangs, slow logins and slow repy from sudo commands in a teminal.